 MESSAGE FROM RAND HOCH, PRESIDENT & FOUNDER

-Since 1988, the Palm Beach County Human Rights Council’s activists – all volunteers – have been interviewing candidates for public office, making endorsements, educating public officials and taking action with the sole purpose
+Since 1988, the Palm Beach County Human Rights Council’s activists – all volunteers – have been screening candidates for public office, making endorsements, educating public officials and taking action with the sole purpose

 The Council's current projects include persuading:

-In keeping with PBCHRC’s commitment to promoting equality through education, advocacy, direct action, impact litigation, and community outreach, PBCHRC will be cosponsoring the Gay and Lesbian Lawyers Network annual event in Fort Lauderdale.
-In addition, this December, three PBCHRC Board Members, Vice Chair Jess Blackman, Secretary Rae Franks, and Litigation Chair Trent Steele, will be participating in Lavender Law, the National LGBT Bar Association Conference in New York.
-This conference brings together the best and brightest legals minds in the country and PBCHRC is proud to continue its relationship these incredible legal organizations.
+In keeping with PBCHRC’s commitment to promoting equality through education, advocacy, direct action, impact litigation and community outreach, PBCHRC Board Member Hutch Floyd and I will be participating in November in the 2014 Out & Equal Workplace Summit in San Francisco.
+The following month, PBCHRC Vice Chair Jess Blackman, Secretary Rae Franks and Litigation Chair Trent Steele will be participating in Lavender Law, the National LGBT Bar Association Conference in New York.
+While in New York, Trent will also be participating in the Family Law

 Since 1988, the Palm Beach County Human Rights Council has worked diligently on behalf of the LGBT community.
-Rest assured we will continue to do so in 2014 – and beyond.
+Rest assured, we will continue to do so in 2014 and beyond.

-Judge Rand Hoch (retired)
+Judge Rand Hoch (retired),